-The person(s) bullying
+Perpetrator(s)

-It is recognised that support must be given to the person bullying.
-Disciplinary procedures against the person bullying are intended to change or modify behaviour rather than label anyone as a bully.
+It is recognised that support must be given to the perpetrator.
+Disciplinary procedures against the perpetrator(s) are intended to change or modify behaviour rather than label anyone as a bully.
 Such procedures may include:

-- Positive behaviour strategies

-- Withdrawal of activities

-- The establishment of mentoring or a buddy system

-- Discussion about the effects of bullying

-- Involvement of other agencies and services such as an Educational Psychologist and the Behaviour Support Team
+- Positive behaviour strategies - Withdrawal of activities - Structured Lunch with school Emotional Literacy Support Assistant (ELSA) - The establishment of mentoring or a buddy system - Discussion about the effects of bullying - Involvement of other agencies and services such as an Educational Psychologist, school counselling services and the Behaviour Support Team